Basilica of St. Stephen (New Orleans): Basilica

-The papal decree naming St. Stephen Church as a basilica was signed on May 12, 2022, after a lengthy nomination process, led by the pastor Christopher H. Nalty, requiring approximately 19 months to complete.
+The papal decree naming St. Stephen Church as a basilica was signed on May 12, 2022, after a lengthy nomination process, led by the pastor, the Very Reverend Monsignor Christopher H. Nalty, requiring approximately 19 months to complete.
 Nalty noted that the parochial school associated with the basilica was likely an important factor in gaining status as a basilica.
 A goal of pursuing status as a basilica was to strengthen evangelization efforts within the church membership.

 The Basilica of St. Stephen became the second basilica in the Archdiocese of New Orleans, the other one being St. Louis Cathedral.
 A third basilica in the state of Louisiana is the Basilica of the Immaculate Conception in Natchitoches, Louisiana.

-Pastor Nalty has publicly described his desire that the St. Stephen Basilica be open to worshipers at all times and that the basilica be part of a trail of significant Roman Catholic religious sites in the New Orleans Metropolitan Area.
+Monsignor Nalty has publicly described his desire that the St. Stephen Basilica be open to worshipers at all times and that the basilica be part of a trail of significant Roman Catholic religious sites in the New Orleans Metropolitan Area.

-Church symbols that are important to basilicas include the ombrellino (little umbrella), the tintinnabulum (bells) and the symbol of tiara and keys that is on the Vatican flag.
-As of the time of elevation to basilica status, Pastor Nalty commissioned artists to design and produce the symbols to be used by the Basilica of St. Stephen.
+Church symbols that are important to basilicas include the Umbraculum, the tintinnabulum (bells) and the symbol of tiara and keys that is on the Vatican flag.
+As of the time of elevation to basilica status, Nalty commissioned artists to design and produce the symbols to be used by the Basilica of St. Stephen.

 Through its existence, St. Stephen Church was always multiethnic and was never associated with any particular ethnic group.
 This characteristic was unusual for churches in the United States in the nineteenth century and the early part of the twentieth century.
 Due to its physical size, the church always had a prominence in Uptown New Orleans.
 Its architectural features and its history have been other characteristics important in achieving status as a basilica.